pythonai211225-rgb/01.02.2026/hw.md

 * J / Q / K → value is 10
 * A (Ace) → value is 1
 * Use this code to generate random cards: <a href="cards.py">click here</a>
-* You do NOT need to build a full deck

 ### Game Setup